AndrewLutsky/SSPT/README.md

 - `GorParams/*` - Parameter files for GOR prediction algorithm.
 - `aa_index_map.txt` - Amino acid index map for Chou-Fasman algorithm.
 - `aa_index_map_gor.txt` - Amino acid index map for the GOR algorithm.
-- `functions_rohit.go` - Functions for reading and writing to files.
 - `SSPT` and `SSPT.exe` - Executable files for the program for Mac and Windows.
 - `3d_visualization_resources` - Contains the pdbs and template html required for the 3d visualization.
 - `outputs` - Contains the output files (2D plots, 3D html, and downloaded fastas of the ensembls provided).